 Determining Next Steps

 Depending on how your school handles the case and how you feel about the situation, filing a lawsuit will be the next step in the process.
 Even if your school agrees with your abuse claim and decides to fire the employee, you may still have grounds to sue the school or individual.
 Your lawyer will discuss the details of your situation with you and determine what makes the most sense moving forward.

-If you have any questions or concerns about your school abuse case, you can schedule a free consultation with us today by filling out the contact form below or calling our office at 248-213-4900.
+If you have any questions or concerns about your school abuse case, you can schedule a free consultation with us today by filling out the contact form below or calling our office.